Instinctive drowning response: Danger to rescuer

 Rescuers using the "reach" method with a stick, to rescue a drowning dog in Istanbul.
 This approach is even more effective when rescuing people, who are able to hold onto the stick with their hands.

 In emergency situations in which lifeguards or other trained personnel are not present, it is advisable to reach for the victim from land with your hand or a long stick, row to them in a boat, or throw them a flotation device, but not to enter the water (often pithily summarised as "Reach or throw, don't go.")
-During the phase of instinctive reaction to drowning, the victim will latch onto any nearby solid objects in attempts to get air, which can result in the drowning of a would-be rescuer.
-This "aquatic victim-instead-of-rescuer scenario" is common and killed 103 would-be rescuers in Australia between 1992 and 2010, and another 81 people in New Zealand between 1980 and 2012.
+Untrained rescuers who enter the water commonly become drowning victims themselves.
+The "aquatic victim-instead-of-rescuer" scenario killed 103 would-be rescuers in Australia between 1992 and 2010, and another 81 people in New Zealand between 1980 and 2012.
 A study of drownings in Turkey found 88 cases in which 114 would-be rescuers drowned during their attempts to rescue a primary drowning victim.

+In the past, rescuers were sometimes advised to use self defence techniques to prevent them from being accidentally killed by victims' "death grip," including intentionally knocking them unconscious.
+This ceased to be recommended after it was found that "death grip" scenarios rarely occur and are typically not the cause of rescuer drownings, which are more often caused by the climbing reflex.

 Research and discovery

-The common drowning behaviors were identified by Frank Pia, based upon study of film footage of actual and near-drownings, and documented in his 1971 instructional film, On Drowning, and a 1974 paper, Observations on the drowning of nonswimmers.
+The common instinctual drowning behaviors were identified by Frank Pia from study of film footage of actual and near-drownings and documented in his 1971 instructional film, On Drowning, and a 1974 paper, Observations on the drowning of nonswimmers.

-At the time, it was commonly believed that drowning involved agitated behaviors, although Pia cites an earlier (unspecified) 1966 paper as likewise observing that this was not necessarily the case.
+At the time, it was commonly believed that drowning consistently involved agitated behaviors, although Pia cites an earlier (unspecified) 1966 paper as likewise observing that this is not necessarily the case.